What are opening balances?

 What is Bokio?

-Bokio is a totally free cloud accounting software offering bookkeeping, invoicing and expenses management.
+Bokio is a free cloud accounting software offering bookkeeping, invoicing and more.
 It’s a great solution for smaller businesses and sole traders.
-Bokio helps you save time and money, so you can focus on running your business instead.
+Bokio helps you save time so you can focus on running your business instead.